-Surveillance – The Gallatin City-County Health Department monitors public health by keeping track of any reportable diseases.
-Health care providers are required by law to submit reportable disease information to the health department, and there are currently over 50 diseases and/or conditions that are reportable in Montana.
-By keeping track of reportable contagious diseases, we can monitor public health.
-Using the CDC’s Health Alert Network (HAN), we can then notify local partners and healthcare providers if an outbreak occurs.
+- Surveillance-The Gallatin City-County health Department monitors public health by keeping track of reportable diseases.
+Health care providers are required by law to submit disease information for over 50 diseases and/or conditions to the health department.

-Containment – In the event of a contagious disease outbreak or an exposure to toxins, the Gallatin City-County Health Department, along with other agencies and volunteers, will work towards containment to keep emergency situations under control.
-In some cases this may involve the set up of large community clinics called Points of Dispensing (PODs) where vaccinations and medications can be quickly and easily distributed to the public.
+- Containment- In the event of a contagious disease outbreak or an exposure to toxins, the Gallatin City-County Health Department, along with other agencies and volunteers, will work to contain and limit the impact of a public health situation.
+In extreme cases, this may involve establishing large community clinics called Points of Dispensing (PODs) where vaccinations or medications can be quickly and easily distributed to the public.

-Communication – The Gallatin City-County Health Department handles risk communications and provides public information.
-In the event of a public health emergency, we will use the Health Alert Network (HAN) to quickly alert local health providers, partners, and the general public, providing information about the emergency and the containment process.
+- Communication- The Gallatin City-County Health Department provides risk communications and public information.
+In the event of a public health emergency or a disease outbreak, we will use the Health Alert Network (HAN) to quickly alert local health providers, partners, and the general public, providing information about the emergency and the containment process.